This Sporting Life (radio program): Departure from Triple J

-Guests and comedy segments
+Segments

+Sketches and guests

 Aside from their improvised commentary, over the years, This Sporting Life included numerous scripted, pre-recorded segments, such as the topical satire commentaries "The Nelson Report" and "Date's Up, With Roy Slaven".

-There was also a series of regular live feature segments; one of the earliest of these was "Tips from the Other Side", in which HG Nelson would list predictions for forthcoming sporting fixtures which had been provided by contacting the spirits of deceased celebrities.
-According to HG, many of these tips were provided thanks to the spirit of the late British "psychic" Doris Stokes, who acted as an intermediary.
-During one of these segments it was revealed that the spirits of the Russian Royal Family were avid fans of Rugby league.
+There was also a series of regular live feature segments; one of the earliest of these was "Tips from the Other Side", in which Nelson would list predictions for forthcoming sporting fixtures which had been provided by contacting the spirits of deceased celebrities.
+According to Nelson, many of these tips were provided thanks to the spirit of the late British "psychic" Doris Stokes, who acted as an intermediary.
+During one of these segments it was revealed that the spirits of the Russian Royal Family were avid fans of rugby league.
 For several years in the late 1980s the show also featured a weekly satirical roundup of entertainment at local Sydney clubs.

-Guests appeared on the programme in the early days, such as comedian Angela Webber in the guise of "punk granny" Lillian Pascoe, but guest appearances were gradually eliminated as the years passed.
+Guests appeared on the program in the early days, such as comedian Angela Webber in the guise of "punk granny" Lillian Pascoe, but guest appearances were gradually eliminated as the years passed.
 However the duo maintained an enduring relationship with actor Robbie McGregor who, in the guise of "King Wally Otto in the Soundproof Booth", provided the introduction, links and a wide variety of parodic fake advertisements.
 Australian Big Brother host Gretel Killeen and actor-comedian Jonathan Biggins have also provided voice-overs for many fake ads, including the ongoing series of fictitious products and services provided by Nelson-Slaven Industries.

-In the last few years of the series comedian Chris Taylor from The Chaser filled in for John Doyle, broadcasting alongside HG Nelson on the occasions when Doyle was absent due to "other media commitments".
+In the last few years of the series comedian Chris Taylor from the Chaser filled in for John Doyle, broadcasting alongside Nelson on the occasions when Doyle was absent due to "other media commitments".

 Aside from the regular improvised discussions and fake ads, one of the show's most enduring features was the listener giveaway segment, "The Fat", two of which occurred per show ("the first Fat of the afternoon", typically open to women only, and "the second Fat of the afternoon", open to all comers).
 In these competitions, listeners were asked to phone in with the answer to a question sourced from one of that afternoon's wide-ranging and often fantastical discussions of sporting news and personalities, for example: "Who is known as the founding father of Russian rugby league"?